laurabenestan/BLAST/README.md

 ## RAD-sequencing libraries

-### 1. Finding where is the information of the sequences
+### 1. Finding the files indicating the raw sequences (fasta) and the ID (name of the loci)

-When you finish to run STACKs, you will end up having a file named populations.loci.fa by specifying the `--fasta_loci option`.
+When you finish to run STACKs, you will end up having a file named **populations.loci.fa** by specifying the `--fasta_loci option`.
 This file contains the per-locus consensus FASTA output that you can easily use to perform BLAST alignment in NCBI.

+### 2. Extracting the ID that you found were outliers

+You probably used one population-differntiated (PD) or Genotype-Environmental-association analysis (GEA) and you detected a list of putitave outlier SNPs.
+First you want to extract the  outlier SNPs sequences from the file **populations.loci.fa**.

+To do so you can transform the fasta file in a text file format to then use a script `line.extract.py`